seamusdemora/PiFormulae/CheckPiTemperature.md

 53.556
 ```

-#### There is a *new* temperature available in the RPi4:
+#### There is a *new* temperature available:

-According to [this source](https://www.raspberrypi.org/forums/viewtopic.php?p=1500138), there's a new feature that reads the internal temperature of the [PMIC](https://www.maxlinear.com/Company/press-releases/2019/MaxLinear%E2%80%99s-MxL7704-PMIC-Powers-the-Raspberry-Pi-4), but ***only on RPI4*** (and future hardware versions?):
+According to [this source](https://pip.raspberrypi.com/categories/685-whitepapers-app-notes/documents/RP-004340-WP/Extra-PMIC-features-on-Raspberry-Pi-4-and-Compute-Module-4.pdf), there's an option in `vcgencmd` that reads the internal temperature of the PMIC (Power Mgt IC) [e.g. the RPi 4 PMIC](https://www.maxlinear.com/Company/press-releases/2019/MaxLinear%E2%80%99s-MxL7704-PMIC-Powers-the-Raspberry-Pi-4), for the RPi 4 & RPi 5 models.
+However, the following command reports ***something*** on all RPi models:

 ```bash
 $ vcgencmd measure_temp pmic